Snuggled up in my bed under the warm covers, all I want to do is keep my eyes closed.

 So if you eat too much and don't calculate correctly, the HHM could predict rising blood sugar in advance and increase your insulin dose to prevent that high.
 Going low?
 The HHM could decrease your basal or even suspend insulin delivery ahead of time, to stop that hypo from happening.
 Then, it would watch how your body responds and return insulin delivery to normal once you were on the road back to ideal BG range.
 It's smart calculations would be set to keep a PWD's blood sugar within a certain range, say 70-180 mg/dL.

-Info about the HHM first started coming out last June, when results from the first human trials were reported at the 2012 ADA Scientific Sessions.
+Info about the HHM first started coming out in June 2012, when results from the first human trials were reported at the 2012 ADA Scientific Sessions.

-At the Advanced Technologies and Treatment of Diabetes (ATTD) conference in Paris two weeks ago, Animas displayed two posters and a presentation about its latest HHM clinical trials.
+At the Advanced Technologies and Treatment of Diabetes (ATTD) conference in Paris recently, Animas displayed two posters and a presentation about its latest HHM clinical trials.
 So far, about 40 people have participated in investigational studies in the U.S., and the consensus is this algorithm is working as hoped (!)

 Note that we're not talking about an actual product right now; it's too early for that.
 What Animas is studying is the algorithm that will function inside a future device.